FIDIC – the potential pitfalls moving from onshore to offshore

 Here, much will depend upon the underlying approach adopted by the contract.
 If, for example, the Contractor is responsible for all aspects of the design and the construction process, it might be appropriate for the Contractor to bear the additional risk of complying with any additional requirements of the MWS.
 On the other hand if more than one contractor is responsible for design and construction, it might be more appropriate for the Employer to bear this risk.

 FIDIC and the Civil Code

 FIDIC is an "international" contract, but is based on a traditional onshore English engineering contract.
 FIDIC still retains certain standard features found in English construction contracts, but not all these features are recognised (or enforced) by other legal systems.

-Another example is Clause 11.1 of the FIDIC Conditions of Contract, which requires the Contractor to execute all work required to remedy defects or damage on or before the expiry date of the Defects Notification Period.
-The Defects Notification Period is the period for notifying defects in the Works, as stated in the Appendix to Tender and is normally a period of 2 years.
+Another example is Clause 11.1 of the FIDIC Conditions of Contract, which requires the Contractor to execute all work required to remedy defects or -damage on or before the expiry date of the Defects Notification Period.
+The Defects Notification Period is the period for notifying defects and/or damage in the Works, as stated in the Contract Data and if not stated, one year.
 Once this period expires, the Contractor is released from liability.
 However, some civil code jurisdictions adopt the concept of decennial liability whereby the Contractor will be liable for a period of 10 years for defects in the Works and any lesser period of time will be unenforceable.

 Every project will naturally have its own idiosyncrasies which must be catered for at the drafting stage.
 The matters set out above give a flavour of the type of issues that must be considered when using FIDIC in offshore wind projects.